 There are three popular methods for approximating degree days from daily temperature data:

-The first is the Met Office Method - the method that our calculations are based on at the moment (although we use an enhanced version - more on this in a moment).
+The first is the Met Office Method - the method that our calculations for the lower-quality personal weather stations are based on (although we use an enhanced version - more on this in a moment).

 The other two are both known as the "Mean Temperature Method".
 They approximate the degree days for each day using the average temperature for the day.
 For HDD they subtract the average temperature from the base temperature (taking zero if the average temperature is greater than the base temperature on that day).
 For CDD they subtract the base temperature from the average temperature (taking zero if the base temperature is greater than the average temperature).